 TEL 03-3916-1133 ¥300 (Discounts available for seniors, people with impairments, and caregivers; inquire for details.)
-10.00 - 17.00 (Ticket sales up to 16.30) Mondays (the following day if Monday is a national holiday) Shibusawa Memorial Museum This is a museum on the life and achievements of Shibusawa Eiichi.
+10:00 - 17:00 (Ticket sales up to 16:30) Mondays (the following day if Monday is a national holiday) Shibusawa Memorial Museum This is a museum on the life and achievements of Shibusawa Eiichi.
 Aside from the main exhibition hall, part of his old estate, the Bankoro tea house and Seien Bunko library, which were built in the Taisho period, are open to the public.

 People in wheelchairs can tour the main hall with no problems.
 An unpaved path must be passed to reach Seien Bunko, which also has a level difference at the entrance.
-Wheelchairs cannot be used in Bankoro.
-TEL 03-3910-0005 ¥300 (Caregivers discounts available, inquire for details) 🖸 Main Hall, Bankoro, Seien Bunko: 10:00-17:00 (last entry: 16:30) Mondays (the following day if Monday is a national holiday), the day after a national holiday.
-Please note that due to coronavirus infection, reservations may be required.
+Wheelchairs capact be used in Bankoro.

+TEL 03-3910-0005 ¥300 (Caregivers discounts available, inquire for details) Main Hall, Bankoro, Seien Bunko: 10:00-17:00 (last entry:16:30) Mondays (the following day if Monday is a national holiday,\ Please note that due to coronavirus infection, reservations may be required.
 Please check with us.
 The life and achievements of Shibusawa Eiichi, who built the foundations of the recent economic society of Japan, are introduced here.

+Paper Museum

+669

-Paper Museum The paper manufacturing process, history, types and applications, arts and crafts made from paper, as well as a model of the world's first paper making machine and materials on handmade Japanese washi paper are on display here.
+The paper manufacturing process, history, types and applications, arts and crafts made from paper, as well as a model of the world's first paper making machine and materials on handmade Japanese washi paper are on display here.

 Wheelchair users can tour the facility with no problems.
-TEL 03-3916-2320 ¥ ¥400 (Free for people with impairments, half price for caregivers.
+TEL 03-3916-2320 ¥400 (Free for people with impairments, half price for caregivers.
 Inquire for details.)
-10:00 - 17:00 (last entry: 16:30) Mondays (open when Monday is a national holiday), the day after a national holiday, and temporary closures
+10:00 - 17:00 (last entry: 16:30) Mondays (except national holidays), Weekday immediately following holiday, and temporary